3 Natural Ways to Offset the Pain of Hip Dysplasia in Dogs

 Often, the first signs of hip dysplasia are a wobbly hind end or a sway in your dog’s gait.
 As your dog gets older, the poor fit of the femoral head (ball) into the acetabulum (socket) results in the development of osteoarthritis, including the formation of osteophytes (bone spurs).
 Signs of discomfort and pain typically do not occur until there is some level of bony change or arthritis.
 This is why many dogs go undiagnosed until they are seniors and can no longer hide or override the pain.
 Once a dog has been diagnosed with hip dysplasia, there are several surgical options that may or may not be appropriate depending on the dog’s age and the level of destruction in their coxofemoral (hip) joints.
 Surgical options should be discussed and reviewed with a veterinarian that specializes (and is board certified) in orthopedic surgery.

 If surgery is not an option, either because your dog is not a good candidate or their human elects not to proceed, then multimodal pain and arthritis management are imperative in providing an acceptable quality of life.
-Pharmaceuticals such as non-steroidal anti-inflammatory drugs (NSAIDs) and analgesics (pain medications) will likely be necessary once the dog shows signs of discomfort.
+Pharmaceuticals such as dog-specific non-steroidal anti-inflammatory drugs (NSAIDs) and analgesics (pain medications) will likely be necessary once the dog shows signs of discomfort.
 These must be prescribed by a veterinarian, who will come up with the best combination for your dog based on their signs, physical exam, and the appearance of the radiographs.
 The veterinarian will likely put your dog on a trial plan and then ask that your dog return for follow-up evaluation and lab screening.

 The lab screening tests are to ensure that your dog is not at risk for kidney, liver, or other abnormalities that can occur secondary to the use of these medications.
 A dog with hip dysplasia, especially if they are taking medications, should be seen at least every 6 months by their veterinarian.
 This gives your veterinarian the best chance at helping your dog live their most comfortable and healthy life.